juanbkm/donor2019/content/stories/wind-power-for-more-renewable-power.md

 To help prepare the CEB in facilitating public-private partnerships, the technical assistance supported the CEB in:

-* Preparing procurement packages and relevant bidding documents for the proposed CEB wind power generation, and competitive bidding documents for private sector participation; and
+* Preparing procurement packages and relevant bidding documents for the proposed CEB wind power generation, and competitive bidding documents for private sector participation
-* Preparing a road map and options for private sector involvement in further developing renewable energy sources in the country.
+* Preparing a road map and options for private sector involvement in further developing renewable energy sources in the country

 ### Results